Added Value Added Value

 Strengthened Operating Standards

-The Partner Countries are in charge of implementing the Programme.
-This is one of the factors that sets RHP apart from most other housing projects in the region: this strong ownership builds up the Partner Countries’ institutional capacity to implement projects in the future, in line with EU and international standards.
-To support them in implementation, the Partner Countries benefit from extensive training, management tools and improved operating standards.
-Support to national structures is also offered through in-country resident Technical Assistance which is embedded within the implementing institutions.
+The Partner Countries were in charge of implementing the Programme.
+This was one of the factors that set RHP apart from most other housing projects in the region: this strong ownership built up the Partner Countries’ institutional capacity to implement projects in the future, in line with EU and international standards.
+To support them in implementation, the Partner Countries benefitted from extensive training, management tools and improved operating standards.
+Support to national structures was also offered through in-country resident Technical Assistance which was embedded within the implementing institutions.

-Since 2013, this Technical Assistance has been provided by a consortium comprising EPTISA, GIZ and the Danish Refugee Council.
-Following a tender launched in September 2017, the consortium was again selected as the provider of technical assistance until the end of the RHP.
-Support to Partner Countries with financial management and accounting matters is provided by Deloitte d.o.o.
+Since 2013 and until the end of the RHP, this Technical Assistance was provided by a consortium comprising EPTISA, GIZ and the Danish Refugee Council.
+Support to Partner Countries with financial management and accounting matters was provided by Deloitte d.o.o.
 Beograd.
-The CEB is entrusted with overseeing and coordinating all RHP implementation support activities, including managing the provision of Technical Assistance.
+The CEB was entrusted with overseeing and coordinating all RHP implementation support activities, including managing the provision of Technical Assistance.

 Capacity building

-The RHP Lead Institutions, Project Implementation Units and local governments benefit from tailor-made training sessions which strengthen their capacities to implement projects.
+The RHP Lead Institutions, Project Implementation Units and local governments benefitted from tailor-made training sessions which strengthened their capacities to implement projects.

-The on-the-job training provided to the implementing structures is complemented by specific RHP management tools.
-These tools consist, for instance, in Gantt Charts, a Procurement Tracking System, Risk Registers and the MMIS (Monitoring Management Information System).
-They allow close follow-up of all the operational and financial aspects of implementation and early identification of risks.
-Finally, RHP sub-projects are implemented following strict Master Technical Documentation and other standards/templates.
-These standards ensure compliance with certain minimum requirements on issues such as urban-technical conditions, building permits, building standards and environmental issues.
+The on-the-job training provided to the implementing structures was complemented by specific RHP management tools.
+These tools consisted, for instance, of Gantt Charts, a Procurement Tracking System, Risk Registers and the MMIS (Monitoring Management Information System).
+They allowed close follow-up of all the operational and financial aspects of implementation and early identification of risks.
+Finally, RHP sub-projects were implemented following strict Master Technical Documentation and other standards/templates.
+These standards ensured compliance with certain minimum requirements on issues such as urban-technical conditions, building permits, building standards and environmental issues.

-This combination of training, management tools and standards again offers two benefits.
-First, it helps ensure that projects are implemented according to best practices.
-Indeed, the Partner Countries’ capacities in project planning, implementation and monitoring are much improved.
-Second, it helps guarantee that the housing stock provided within the context of the RHP offers a quality living environment to beneficiaries and is durable.
+This combination of training, management tools and standards again offered two benefits.
+First, it helped ensure that projects were implemented according to best practices.
+Indeed, the Partner Countries’ capacities in project planning, implementation and monitoring improved considerably.
+Second, it helped guarantee that the housing stock provided within the context of the RHP offered a quality living environment to beneficiaries and was durable.

-The above-mentioned on-the-job training, the development of RHP management tools and the compliance with standards is made possible thanks to the Technical Assistance financed by the European Union and embedded in the Partner Country implementing structures.
+The above-mentioned on-the-job training, the development of RHP management tools and the compliance with standards was made possible thanks to the Technical Assistance financed essentially by the European Union, complemented by some other main Donors, and embedded in the Partner Country implementing structures.

 Sustained Cooperation with Local Governments

-The RHP helps strengthen the cooperation between the central government and local self-governments, as the Programme is implemented in hundreds of municipalities in the region.
-Local administrations have a high level of ownership of the projects and are actively involved in their implementation, including in procurement and beneficiary selection.
-This cooperation strengthens the capacities of local administrations.
+The RHP helped strengthen the cooperation between the central government and local self-governments, as the Programme was implemented in hundreds of municipalities in the region.
+Local administrations had a high level of ownership of the projects and were actively involved in their implementation, including in procurement and beneficiary selection.
+This cooperation strengthened the capacities of local administrations.

 Role of municipalities